 There was also a change in the delivery plan.
 Instead of moving through successively improved blocks of machines, the IAF wanted to go straight from deliveries of the Su-30K configuration to deliveries of the full Su-30MKI configuration.
 Since the full configuration wasn't ready at that time, in the fall of 1998 India ordered another ten Su-30Ks, similar or identical to the original batch of eight, with the new batch delivered in 1999.
 That meant India acquired 18 Su-30Ks as a stepping stone to obtaining 32 Su-30MKIs.

-The first preproduction Su-30MKI performed its initial flight on 26 November 2000, with three more preproduction machines completed in 2001, with all four used in test, trials, and evaluation.
-A fifth preproduction machine was built but only used for ground tests.
-The first full production Su-30MKI performed its initial flight in late 2001, and the first batch of ten was delivered by An-124 in the summer of 2002.
-Deliveries of all 32 Su-30MKIs are now complete.
+The first preproduction Su-30MKI performed its initial flight on 26 November 2000, with three more pre-production machines completed in 2001, with all four used in test, trials, and evaluation.
+A fifth pre-production machine was built but only used for ground tests.
+The first full production Su-30MKI performed its initial flight in late 2001, and the first batch of ten was delivered by An-124 in the summer of 2002, the rest following over the next few years.
 It wasn't entirely clear from reports what happened to the Su-30Ks for some time; as it turned out, instead of being upgraded to Su-30MKI spec, they were returned to Russia in 2007, to be refurbished and sold to Angola in 2013.

-On 28 December 2000, well before the delivery of the first Su-30MKI to India, the Russians signed an agreement with India giving Hindustan Aircraft LTD (HAL) the right to license-build up to 140 Su-30MKIs.
-Initial production will be from kits provided by the Russians, but HAL intends to eventually handle complete fabrication of the aircraft.
-By 2020, ignoring attrition, the IAF will have 190 Su-30MKIs in service, giving India a formidable air combat capability, based on first-class combat aircraft that combine excellent performance with tactical flexibility and, with inflight refueling, long range.
+On 28 December 2000, well before the delivery of the first Su-30MKI to India, the Russians signed an agreement with India giving Hindustan Aircraft LTD (HAL) the right to license-build up to 175 Su-30MKIs.
+Initial production was from kits provided by the Russians, but HAL eventually handled complete fabrication of the aircraft.
+By 2020, ignoring attrition, the IAF will have 200, going on 300, Su-30MKIs in service, giving India a formidable air combat capability, based on first-class combat aircraft that combine excellent performance with tactical flexibility and, with inflight refueling, long range.

 The deal, which also included 200 T-90 main battle tanks, was worth $3.3 billion USD, and was the biggest single arms agreement ever signed between Russia and India.
 By 2010, India had about 100 Su-30MKIs in service, and in that year awarded a contract to Sukhoi to update the oldest machines to a more modern spec, with the latest radar and support for advanced weapons like the Indo-Russian BrahMos supersonic cruise missile.